RicoJia/notes/examples/node_js_examples/js_notes.md

 ```
 - `const` was introduced in ES6
 - DTO (datoa transfer objects), used for slimming down a data object before sending them over wire
+- Transpiler (or in the JS world, compiler)
+    - Babel can do:
+        - ES6 to ES5 transpilation
+        - JSX (used in react) to regular JS
+        - Polyfill:

 ========================================================================
 ## Node Js